robertostrowskijagoda/Sport-radar-coding-exercise/README.md

-This is recruitation project, please see the details in CodingExercise.pdf file
+This is recruitation project, please see the details in "Coding Exercise.pdf" file